leangjia/blender_docs/manual/modeling/meshes/editing/tools/extrude_cursor.rst

 If you have three or more vertices selected, and :kbd:`Ctrl-LMB` click, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
-This operation is similar to an extrude operation, which is explained in the :doc:`Extrude </modeling/meshes/editing/duplicating/extrude>` page.
+This operation is similar to an extrude operation.

 .. tip::